emacsmirror/hyperdrive/README.md

 ## Quickstart

-Follow these instructions to get started with a sync directory inside `~/public/`.

 Add the following lines to your `init.el` file:

 ```
 (add-to-list 'load-path "~/.local/src/hyperdrive.el/")
 (require 'hyperdrive)
-(setq hyperdrive-namespaces
-      `(,(hyperdrive-namespace-create
-          :alias "foo" ; Human-readable alias
-          :relative-dir "~/public/" ; Top-level directory of hyperdrive
-          :files (lambda () (directory-files-recursively "~/public/" ""))))) ; Files to share
 ```

 Alternatively, with `use-package`:
 ```
 (use-package hyperdrive
-  :load-path "~/.local/src/hyperdrive.el/"
+  :load-path "~/.local/src/hyperdrive.el/")
-  :config
-  (setq hyperdrive-namespaces
-        `(,(hyperdrive-namespace-create
-            :alias "default" ; Human-readable alias
-            :relative-dir "~/public/" ; Top-level directory of hyperdrive
-            :files (lambda () (directory-files-recursively "~/public/" "")))))) ; Files to share
 ```

 First, run `M-x hyperdrive-start-gateway` to start `hyper-gateway`.

-Add some files you want to share into `~/public/`.
-Sync this directory with the hyperdrive with `M-x hyperdrive-sync-shared-files`.
+Next, create a namespace with `M-x hyperdrive-create-namespace`, which will prompt you for an alias for your namespace.
+This can be anything you want, so long it only contains numbers and letters.

+Now, put something in your hyperdrive with `M-x hyperdrive-upload-buffer`, which will prompt you for a buffer to upload and the path where it should be stored inside your hyperdrive.

 Copy the public key (unique identifier) of the hyperdrive by running `M-x hyperdrive-public-key`.

 Send the public key to a friend who has installed `hyperdrive.el` and run `M-x hyperdrive-start-gateway`.
 On your friend's machine, run `M-x hyperdrive-load-url` and paste in the public key.
 Your shared files are now on your friend's machine!

 **Be careful what you publish!** Anyone with your public key can download those shared files from you, your friend, or anyone else who